serraict/serraict.github.io/index.md

 <img src="http://stackoverflow.com/users/flair/322283.png"
      width="208"
    height="58"
-   alt="profile for Marijn at Stack Overflow, Q&amps;A for professional and enthusiast programmers" title="profile for Marijn at Stack Overflow, Q&amps;A for professional and enthusiast programmers">
+   alt="profile for Marijn at Stack Overflow, Q&amp;A for professional and enthusiast programmers" title="profile for Marijn at Stack Overflow, Q&amp;A for professional and enthusiast programmers">
 </a></p>

 <p><a href="https://www.linkedin.com/in/marijnvanderzee"><img src="http://www.linkedin.com/img/webpromo/btn_myprofile_160x33.gif" alt="My Profile on LinkedIn"></a></p>